OlyaIvanovs/itunes_playlists/README.md

 6. ASCII art.
 Using Python to create a program that generates ASCII art from graphical images

 7. Photomosaics.
 Create mosaics using Python.

+8. Autostereograms.
+Create an autostereogram from an input depth map image.